hello-pangea/dnd/docs/guides/drop-animation.md

 Generally speaking you should be avoiding this.
 A drop animation is an important affordance to communicate placement.
 Our drop animations do not prevent the user from dragging something else while the animation is running.

-If you are seeing a strange drop behaviour, such as dropping to the wrong spot, our recommendation is to raise an issue as it could be a bug with `react-forked-dnd` or a setup issue.
+If you are seeing a strange drop behaviour, such as dropping to the wrong spot, our recommendation is to raise an issue as it could be a bug with `@react-forked/dnd` or a setup issue.

 If you do have use case where it makes sense to remove the drop animation you will need to add a `[transition-duration](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-duration)` property of _almost_ `0s`.
 This will skip the drop animation.